matuteiglesias/journal/content/Dev/2025-07-11_Developed_Onboarding_and_Documentation_for_jobserp.md

 **🕒 19:30–20:30**
 **🏷️ Labels**: Onboarding, Documentation, Docusaurus, Jobserp_Explorer, UX
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to enhance the onboarding process for new contributors and improve the documentation structure for the `jobserp_explorer` project.
+The primary objective of this session was to enhance the onboarding process for new contributors and improve the [[documentation]] structure for the `jobserp_explorer` project.

 ### Key Activities
 - **Guidance for New Contributors**: Created essential onboarding documents including starter tasks, architecture overview, and local setup instructions.